Policy: Section XI

 A. Preliminary Concerns

 The Complainant and Respondent have the right to be assisted by an advisor of their choosing throughout the resolution process.
 An Advisor serves as a resource and support to the party through all phases of the process and may accompany their advisee to any meeting the advisee attends throughout the process.
-The parties may select whoever they wish to serve as their Advisor as long as the Advisor is willing and available to serve in this capacity.
+The parties may select whomever they wish to serve as their Advisor as long as the Advisor is willing and available to serve in this capacity.

 The Advisor may be a friend, mentor, family member, attorney, or any other individual a party chooses to advise, support, and/or consult with them throughout the resolution process.
 The parties may choose Advisors from inside or outside of the Bates community.
 While the college strongly encourages parties to have an Advisor, individuals are not required to have an Advisor, except when participating in a hearing.